jmayheww/thefilmfix-app/README.md

 _thefilmfix_ app enables users to intuitively browse and search for specific title entries comprising the [Criterion Collection](https://www.criterion.com/) film catalogue.
 Moreover, users can curate their own private film collections that can be referenced for future viewing purposes.

 _thefilmfix_ makes it simple for users to login to an individual account and access all available app features.
 Following login, users are welcomed to the app with a personalized greeting and may freely navigate to the home page for a general app description and landing page experience.
-Navigating to the Criterion Collection page, users can select individual films and view additional information, including director, language, and run-time details. **Logged-in users are also granted the option of adding or removing selected film titles to a private user-curated film collection**, which effectively serve as wishlists wherein users can log films that seem interesting or warrant future viewing.
+Navigating to the Criterion Collection page, users can select individual films and view additional information, including director, language, and runtime details. **_Logged-in users are also granted the option of adding or removing selected film titles to a private user-curated film collection_**, which effectively serve as wishlists wherein users can log films that seem interesting or warrant future viewing.

 > Notably, user-curated collections are only accesible to logged-in users via the user account page.

 ## Specific Features

-- Can search through hundreds of global destinations via [teleport api](https://developers.teleport.org/)
-- Can specify which continent and country you are interested in finding a city
+- Can view and search for specific film titles from more than one thousand overall entries via [the Criterion Movies Collection dataset](https://www.kaggle.com/datasets/ikarus777/criterion-movies-collection)
-- Can view individuaized profiles of each city, replete with an itemized and aggregate scoring of the city based on different quality of life criteria
+- Can select and view individuaized profiles for each film, detailing important director, language, runtime, country, and release information
-- Can view two city profiles at the same time to enable easier comparison and highlight the contrast between different cities' quality of life scores
+- Can create and access private film collection that allows for easier and faster reference to films of interest and references for future viewing

 ## How to Use